 According to the website of the Chris Mayo Law Firm, whiplash is one of the most common injuries caused by reckless driving.
 While it may not be particularly life-threatening, it can keep a person in severe and debilitating pain for a long time.
 Anyone who have been involved in rear-end collisions experiencing any of the aforementioned symptoms should seek medical treatment right away.
 Victims suffering from whiplash may require simple over-the-counter drugs or several months of physical therapy.
 The website of the Milwaukee car accident lawyers at Habush Habush & Rottier says that victims have the legal option to pursue compensation, especially if they need assistance with medical costs.read more

 A majority of Americans believes that estate planning is a necessity reserved only for the wealthy.
-After all, only people with significant assets and properties will have enough to properly distribute what they own to beneficiaries.
+After all, only people with significant assets and properties, such as successful attorney Ali Mokaram from the Mokaram Law Firm, will have enough to properly distribute what they own to beneficiaries.
 This, however, can’t be farther from the truth.
 In fact, it’s a common misconception that can leave plenty of individuals in dire situations.
 Estate planning helps individuals have control on how their properties and finances will handled after death, ensuring their families and loved ones are well taken care of.

 The first step to estate planning is the writing of a Will.
 This official legal document will hold declarations regarding how specific assets and properties should be divided and distributed, along with other related concerns.
 Important decisions that are typically included in a Will include plans for dividing and distributing estate, the name of chosen beneficiaries, and personal choices regarding end-of-life care.
 Individuals with children can also add the name of legal guardians who will take over childcare.